-Program-Level Type outcome here.
-What do you want students to think, know, or do when they Outcome 1 (from have completed the course? question #19) Assessment Measure Please include direct and indirect assessment measure for outcome.
+Program-Level Outcome 1 (from question #19) Type outcome here.
+What do you want students to think, know, or do when they have completed the course?
+Assessment Measure Please include direct and indirect assessment measure for outcome.
 Assessment What semesters, and how often, is the outcome assessed?
 Timetable Who is responsible for Who (person, position title, or internal committee) is responsible for assessing, assessing and evaluating, and analyzing results, and developing action plans? reporting on the results?